A R A B I C

 - Students who are interested in the Arabic language courses

 should be aware that the completion of at least three courses in a

 subject is recommended for a minimum working knowledge of the language.

 - Students who have previous experience with or who have studied the Arabic language at the elementary or secondary school level should not enrol in first-year level courses of the same language.
 Such students should consult the Renison Registrar's Office regarding the appropriate level to enter.

 - Students are not permitted to enrol in more than one Arabic

 - Students seeking entry into Arabic courses who have not previously taken a course in Arabic at Renison must complete an assessment form.
 Renison reserves the right to allocate students to the appropriate class based on this assessment.

 - Renison University College reserves the right to refuse admission to, and/or credit for, any of its language courses to a student who has, in Renison's view, a level of competence unsuited to the course(s).

 Introduction to Arabic 1

 This course is designed for students with no previous knowledge of Arabic.
-It focuses on recognizing the Arabic alphabet and cursive writing.
-Students will build up basic vocabulary and construct simple sentences.
-Students will exchange basic conversations in Modern Standard Arabic and be exposed to Egyptian and Levantine colloquial Arabic.
+Students will study Modern Standard Arabic (MSA) with a focus on learning the alphabet and cursive writing.
+They will develop knowledge of basic vocabulary, construct simple sentences, and exchange basic conversations.

 [Note: Not open to students with native, near-native, or similar advanced ability.
 Completion of student assessment required.
 Formerly SI 101R.]